Can’t Sleep Because of Anxiety?

 The Sunday Scaries

 The “Sunday Scaries” is a term that has risen in mainstream conversation about anxiety over the last few years.
-This refers to the type of anxiety many people face on Sunday night before they have to return to their job or school – despite how satisfied they are with their circumstances.
+This refers to the type of anxiety many people face on Sunday night before returning to their job or school – despite how satisfied they are with their circumstances.
 Many believe this is due to the limited time the weekends hold for people to accomplish tasks they are unable to address during the workweek.

-Due to this, Sunday becomes one of the only days of rest for many people, which can lead to anxiety about returning to the hustle and bustle of their day jobs.
+Due to this, Sunday becomes one of the only days of rest for many people, leading to anxiety about returning to the hustle and bustle of their day jobs.
 LinkedIn did a study in 2018 that revealed that 80% of Americans worry about the workweek ahead on Sunday evening.

 Shutting Down the Sunday Scaries